 Check the background of the company you are outsourcing:

-Double check with resources for the project:
+Double-check with resources for the project:

 Cross-Cultural Training for outsourcing team:

 If your budget allows then have some money aside to have cross-cultural training.
 As I said in the previous section if you are outsourcing our work to another country with a cultural difference then this kind of training will help you on a daily basis.
 They will understand how you want them to respond in any situation.
 Office culture in India is different as compared to the US.
-They way of responding to email is also different for the same situation.
+The way of responding to email is also different for the same situation.
 It is very important to understand the culture of each other and these things increase the chance of success of the work.
-It’s not necessary if resources have good experience with working similar project.
+It’s not necessary if resources have good experience with working on a similar project.

 Consider outsourcing team as a part of your team:

 Treat your new team as your own team.
-Sometimes we outsource monotonous kind of work, which your employees do not want to do like running regression tests suites on a daily basis.
-If this work is monotonous for your team then it could be same for them after a month or so.
+Sometimes we outsource monotonous kinds of work, which your employees do not want to do like running regression tests suites on a daily basis.
+If this work is monotonous for your team then it could be the same for them after a month or so.
 Try to send some interesting work too.
 Like every other employee, they are also looking for some interesting work and learn new things.
 Give them a window of learning new and working on interesting things will encourage them.
 These will help to increase the productivity of the team.
-Many managers feel that they outsource the project for low cost mean that they can use contractors to get the maximum work out of them.
+Many managers feel that they outsource the project for a low cost means that they can use contractors to get the maximum work out of them.
 That is really a very bad strategy.
 Give them the opportunity to learn and welcome any kind of improvement they are offering.
-Consider their proposal and ask them to implement if they are capable of.
+Consider their proposal and ask them to implement it if they are capable of it.
 Let them feel that they are equally important to another team in your company.
 Research shows that happy employees are more productive.